-6.2.1 Processor Feature Identification (CPUID) CPUID Instruction.
+6.2.1 Processor Feature Identification (CPUID)

+CPUID Instruction.
 The CPUID instruction provides complete information about the processor implementation and its capabilities.
 Software operating at any privilege level can execute the CPUID instruction to collect this information.
 System software normally uses the CPUID instruction to determine which optional features are available so the system can be configured appropriately.
 The optional features identified by the CPUID instruction are described in "CPUID" in Volume 3.

-6.2.2 Accessing Control Registers MOV CR n Instructions.
-The MOV CRn instructions can be used to copy data between the control registers and the generalegisters (copy data between the control registers and the generalpurpose registers.
+6.2.2 Accessing Control Registers

+MOV CRn Instructions.
+The MOV CRn instructions can be used to copy data between the control registers and the general-purpose registers.
 These instructions are privileged and cause a general-protection exception (#GP) if non-privileged software attempts to execute them.